DominusTrax/Adonis_Plugins/ReadMe.md

 All credits go to [Sceleratis](https://github.com/Sceleratis/Adonis) for creation of Adonis.

 ## Donation Plugin List
-Patreon Linker - This gives people donor permission if they are a patreon donor.

 BuyMeACoffee Linker - This gives people donor permission if they have supported you through BuyMeACoffee.

 Kickstarter Linker - This gives people donor permission if they have backed your project through Kickstarter.